adamkurth/reborn_dev/old/doc/source/introduction.rst

     }

 The primary data class is a detector panel - 2D array of pixels that measure diffracted intensity.
-Since many detectors now contain multiple panels, the panelList class is used to abstract away from the specific details of each panel.
+Since many detectors now contain multiple panels, the PanelList class is used to abstract away from the specific details of each panel.

 .. blockdiag::
     :desctable: